wookey-project/ewok-kernel/doc/faq_security.rst

 There is no ASLR as the amount of accessible memory is too small to generate enough entropy for userspace task memory mapping randomization.
-Each task has access to approximatively 32KB of memory, which is too few for an effective ASLR mechanism.
+Each task has access to approximately 32KB of memory, which is too few for an effective ASLR mechanism.

 Are there any shared libraries?
 -------------------------------

-There is no such mechanism, as shared libraries requires shared .text memory including memory abstraction that only a real MMU can bring efficiently.
+There is no such mechanism, as shared libraries require shared .text memory including memory abstraction that only a real MMU can bring efficiently.

-In microcontrolers, there is no memory abstraction, and as a consequence, no shared executable content.
+In microcontrollers, there is no memory abstraction, and as a consequence, no shared executable content.